-Doctor Tagicakiverata started his career as a secondary school teacher before joining the Fiji Institute of Technology (FIT) as a Research Associate and part time lecturer.
-He completed his Doctorate at The University of Newcastle in Australia.
-Dr Tagicakiverata rejoined FNU as Chief Research Officer TVET, and later as Acting Director TVET.
+Doctor Tagicakiverata started his He completed his Doctorate at The University rejoined FNU as Chief Research Officer TVET, the South Pacific. and later as Acting Director TVET.
 In October 2017, he took on the role of Director NTPC and NPO Head for Fiji.
 He is a member of FITVETA and IVETA and is the President of PATVET.
-He is a current Board Member for the National Employment Centre (NEC) and the Centre for Appropriate Technology and Development (CATD).
+He is a current Board Member for the National (CATD).
 He is the APO Alternate Director for Fiji, and a Council Member for the newly established APO Accreditation Council.